 In addition to actively engaging the community, the committee will also be guided by evidence as it pursues its mandate.
 It will initiate an open call to members of the Western community for relevant research, data and publications that may inform the committee’s work.

-The action committee is part of Western’s comprehensive student safety plan that includes mandatory training for all students in residence on sexual violence awareness and prevention, increasing security across campus, hiring 100 new safety ambassadors, and re-establishing faculty sophs’ ability to access and support first-year students in residence.
+The action committee is part of Western’s comprehensive student safety plan that includes mandatory training for all students in residence on sexual violence awareness and prevention, increasing security across campus, hiring 100 new residence health and safety advisors, and re-establishing faculty sophs’ ability to access and support first-year students in residence.

 “The work ahead is vast and it can be difficult,” Shepard said, “I have full confidence that with guidance from the action committee, we can take the necessary steps to fulfill our commitment to a safer campus community.”